pyrosm/pyrosm/README.md

 ## Current features

+ - download PBF data easily from hundreds of locations across the world
  - read street networks (separately for driving, cycling, walking and all-combined)
  - read buildings from PBF
  - read Points of Interest (POI) from PBF